-Shah plov (the 'king of pilafs') is a celebrated festive plov of Azerbaijan, baked inside a lavash crust crown; it is one of the most iconic dishes of the Baku table and appears in Azerbaijani cuisine references.
+Shah plov (the 'king of pilafs') is a festive Azerbaijani plov baked inside a lavash crust crown — one of the signature dishes of the Baku table.

-Your knife cracks through a shatteringly crisp, butter-soaked bread shell into fluffy saffron rice studded with sweet apricots, raisins and tender lamb.
-Each bite balances the buttery crunch of the crust against soft, fragrant grains and bursts of dried fruit.
+Your knife cracks through a shatteringly crisp, butter-soaked bread shell into fluffy saffron rice studded with sweet apricots, raisins, soft chestnuts and tender lamb.
+Each bite balances the buttery crunch of the crust against soft, fragrant grains and bursts of sweet dried fruit.

 Variations